proyecto26/proyecto26.github.io/README.md

 The Proyecto26 github homepage.

 ## License
-The assets (images, audios) of this project are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/)
+The assets (images, audios, scripts) of this project are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/)

 ## Happy coding
 Made with <3